back

 Car Loans and Your Credit Score

 Your credit score affects your auto loan options and costs like many other loans.
+Credit bureaus collect data about consumers and use a credit score algorithm to determine their creditworthiness and rating, as shown below.

 People often think that high scores mean they can qualify for better cars or homes.
 However, other factors also determine your ability to repay a loan.
-Strong payment history and debt-to-income ratio are essential for any bad credit loan, so it doesn’t necessarily take stellar credit to get the new car you need.
+Strong payment history and debt-to-income ratio are essential for any bad credit loan, so it doesn’t necessarily take stellar credit to get the new vehicle you need.

 How To Manage Your Monthly Car Payments